Cancer Health Disparities Initiative

 Research

-CHDI focuses on formative research, community partnership development and guidance relating to cancer disparities, grant proposal development, research project coordination, data analysis and interpretation and the development of publications.
+We focus on formative research, community partnership relating to the differences in cancer health outcomes, grant proposal development, research project coordination, data analysis and interpretation and the development of publications.

 Outreach